Surendre Rambocus

-Surendre Sradhanand "Soerinder" Rambocus (5 May 1953 – 8 December 1982) was a Surinamese serviceman.
+Surendre Sradhanand Rambocus (5 May 1953 – 8 December 1982) was a Surinamese serviceman.
 For a short period, he was the highest-ranking officer of the Suriname National Army.
 He was involved in the unsuccessful coup d'état of March 1982 against the then dictator of Suriname, Dési Bouterse, and was executed on 8 December 1982 as one of the December murders.

 Biography

 Rambocus was born on 5 May 1953 in the Nickerie District.
 He attended the Royal Military Academy in Breda, Netherlands and graduated in 1978 on a thesis about coup d'états.
 He then became a second lieutenant in the Suriname National Army.

 Background

 The Netherlands granted Suriname independence on 25 November 1975.
 The hastily created army had many non-commissioned officers, but very few officers.
 The army was commanded by Yngwe Elstak who demanded discipline and was adamant that there was no promotion without graduating from the military academy.
 The NCOs tried to form a union, demanded better pay and opportunities of promotion.
 Prime Minister Henck Arron refused to recognise them and arrested the ringleaders, who were to go to trial on 26 February 1980.